SofiaPS-bio/SQL-miniproject/README.md

 Wrote and executed multi-join SQL queries to:

-Explore correlations between social support and GDP growth.

-Identify countries that maintain high wellbeing despite moderate GDP (outliers).

-Compare the predictive strength of Happiness Score vs. GDP on Innovation Score.
+Join all datasets. to combine and unify tables.
+In coding, this uses JOIN (e.g., INNER, LEFT) or UNION (to stack them).
+Order by metrics to identify the leaders.
+This uses the ORDER BY clause (often with DESC for descending).
+Filter by year.
+This uses the WHERE clause.
+Calculate means by year and use create views.
+This involves GROUP BY Year for the calculation, followed by CREATE VIEW.
+Calculate means, maximums, and minimums by country.
+This requires a separate aggregation using GROUP BY Country.

-All analytical queries are contained in queries_happiness_data.sql.
+All analytical queries are contained in queries_happiness.sql.

 4️⃣ Visualization with Python

-Used Python to calculate final descriptive statistics (e.g., Pearson correlation coefficients).
+Used Python to calculate final descriptive statistics.

 Created visualizations (Scatter Plots, Correlation Heatmaps, Bar Charts) to illustrate the hypothesis that wellbeing precedes economic growth.

-📊 Key Insights (Example Summaries)
+📊 Key Insights

-(Please fill in these points with your final, confirmed findings from your analysis.)

-Wellbeing Correlates with Innovation: Countries ranking high in Social Support and Freedom tend to show a disproportionately high Innovation Score, even when controlling for baseline GDP.

-Resilience Factor: Regions with strong Trust (Corruption Perception) showed greater economic resilience (less volatility) during global shocks compared to regions reliant solely on high GDP.

-The Predictive Lead: Statistical modeling suggests that a 1-point increase in the Happiness Score can predict a noticeable rise in the GDP per Capita growth rate in the subsequent 2-3 years.
+The analysis of rank correlation reveals that achieving top-tier Innovation is not solely a function of financial might but is highly dependent on a nation's Well-being factors.While GDP per capita holds the strongest direct link to Innovation (0.67), the connection between Happiness and Innovation (0.51) is surprisingly robust.
+This correlation of $0.51$ suggests that a nation's collective well-being—which incorporates elements like social support, healthy life expectancy, and trust—is nearly as important as a strong economy when it comes to predicting innovation leadership.In short:Innovation requires both: A nation needs the resources (GDP) to fund research and development, and the right environment (Happiness/Trust/Health) to foster creativity and risk-taking.The Interconnection is Key: The high positive correlations across all three metrics demonstrate that success is holistic.
+Top-ranked nations have figured out the synergy: they use their wealth to secure the foundational well-being (health, social trust) that, in turn, fuels their capacity for innovation.
+Innovation is not just driven by dollars; it's driven by the citizens who are healthy, supported, and happy enough to invent the future.

 👥 Team

-Member

-Role

-Responsibilities

-[Nome do Autor 1]

-Database Design & SQL Analysis

-Criação da base de dados, queries SQL complexas e garantia de integridade dos dados.

-[Nome do Autor 2]

-Python Visualization & Cleaning

-Pré-processamento de dados, análise estatística e geração de gráficos.
+António Gouveia & Sofia Scomazzon

-📦 Deliverables (Entregáveis)
+📦 Deliverables

-✅ MySQL Database Schema — sql/create_happiness_database.sql
+✅ MySQL Database Schema — sql/happiness_data.sql

-✅ SQL Queries File — sql/queries_happiness_data.sql
+✅ SQL Queries File — sql/queries_happiness.sql

 ✅ Python Script — python/data_cleaning_and_visuals.py

-✅ ERD Diagram (Image) — sql/erd.png
+✅ ERD Diagram (Image) — sql/erd.png & model.mwb.bak

-✅ Final Presentation Slides — presentation/final_presentation.pptx (ou link externo)
+✅ Final Presentation Slides

 📁 Repository Structure